What’s the point of employee share options?

 Employees and founders benefit when employees get shares.

 Why options, not a gift of shares?

 If a founder simply gifted an employee shares, they would be treated as a bonus with high tax.
+The tax needs to be paid immediately, even though the shares can’t be exchanged for cash immediately.
 The employee could be stuck with a tax bill they couldn’t afford.